I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks--ksprocesspin-indexentry~r1.md

 ## -description
-<p>The KSPROCESSPIN_INDEXENTRY structure is used in <a href="NULL">Filter-Centric Processing</a> to bring together all of the input and output pins in one context.</p>
+<p>The KSPROCESSPIN_INDEXENTRY structure is used in <a href="https://msdn.microsoft.com/e56c5102-7ea6-4687-ae5e-1550db9500f0">Filter-Centric Processing</a> to bring together all of the input and output pins in one context.</p>

 ## -syntax